 Student/Postdoc Advisory Committee

 Postdoctoral fellows and graduate students often have little exposure to career paths outside of academia.
-SPAC and the Office of Career Development address this issue by offering events to educate about all potential PhD career paths, including biotech industry careers.
+SPAC and the Office of Career Development address this issue by offering events to educate about potential PhD career paths, including biotech industry careers.

-The new Exploration Program for Industry Careers (EPIC) takes this one step further for those curious about careers in Industry.
+The Exploration Program for Industry Careers (EPIC) takes this one step further for those curious about careers in Industry.
 In addition to career workshops and events at the FHCRC, EPIC features site visits to area biotech companies, providing an in-depth look at industry careers.
 The program also gives participants networking opportunities, which can help in setting up collaborations and in current and future job searches.

 Based on successful programs in Massachusetts and California (See Nature Biotechnology 28, 625-6; 2010, Nature 478, 277; 2011, Nature 480, 576; 2011), the goals of EPIC are to allow participants to make informed choices about future career options, and provide them with the tools they will need to be successful as they enter the job market.
 Programs like EPIC have many benefits to both postdoc/student participants and companies, including: